ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 - Export it to [PES][pes_file_format], to be used with my [Brother NQ3550W][brother_nq3550w]
 - I used two [fusible iron no-show-mesh cut-away][fusible_stabilizer] stabilizers.
 - I used a [75/11 embroidery needle][needle_75].
 Before I was using 90/14.
-- 650 stiches per minute (SPM).
+- 650 stitches per minute (SPM).
-- I machine-embroired one t-shirt.
+- I machine-embroidered one t-shirt.
 The fabric was cotton.
 - The flipped the image horizontally.
 - I machine-embroidered the other t-shirt.
 The fabric was kind of linen.